CHARTER CITY TORONTO

 A City Charter will set out:

-The Charter would be negotiated between a city and the province, with extensive public consultation, and passed as provincial legislation.
+The Charter would be negotiated between a city and the province, with extensive public consultation.

 The content of a City Charter may